Explore Dubai

 Food Type: Contemporary European Buffet

 The Friday Brunch has become synonymous with the ex-pat lifestyle in Dubai in the last few years.
 Endless platters of seafood, meat, salads and deserts are offered at restaurants across the Emirate but, for really exclusive dining you can't beat the famous Burj Al Arab Hotel.
-On Friday afternoons 12:30 to 14:30, for 450DHS per head, guests can dine two hundred metres above sea level in the Al Muntah a restaurant and enjoy a complimentary glass of champagne at the Skyview Bar whilst taking in the stunning view of the coastline.
-With spectacular views over the new Palm Islands, 7* service and a plethora of mouth-watering dishes “Brunch at the Burj” is fast becoming the most sought after venue.
-Dress code is elegant.
-Men are required to wear shirts and smart trousers.
-No shorts or open toed shoes allowed.
-Guests are advised to book well in advance.
+On Friday 10.00 to 14.30, (Please be informed that the buffet is open until 16:00 hrs) guests can dine two hundred metres above sea level in the Al Muntaha restaurant whilst taking in the stunning view of the coastline.
+With spectacular views over the new Palm Islands and a plethora of mouth-watering dishes 'Brunch at the Burj' is fast becoming the most sought after venue.
+The dress code in the restaurant is Smart casual.
+Gentlemen are requested to wear a shirt with collar, long trousers or smart jeans and closed shoes (no trainers).
+UAE national dress is welcomed.
+Guests are advised to book well in advance.<br /><br />

 Address: Dubai Creek Golf Course, Deira, Dubai Dubai